 Cheapest non-owner car insurance companies in Iowa

-CarInsurance.com’s analysis shows that State Farm offers the most affordable non-owner car insurance rates in Iowa, at $7 per month.
-Other insurers like West Bend Insurance Company and IMT Insurance also offer affordable premiums.
+State Farm offers the cheapest non-owner car insurance rates in Iowa at an average cost of $7 per month, based on CarInsurance.com’s analysis.
+Other than State Farm, West Bend Insurance Company and IMT Insurance also have cheap non-owner insurance premiums.

 Your non-owner auto insurance rate may vary based on your driving history, ZIP code and coverage limits.
 Comparing quotes from multiple insurers can help you find the best insurance policy at affordable rates.

-The table below highlights the cheapest non-owner car insurance companies in Iowa.
+Below is a table showing the cheapest companies for non-owner car insurance in Iowa.

 Company | Annual full coverage rates | Monthly full coverage rates |